reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

 In this section we want to point out important things which are nice to know.

 * *What types can I mock?* Mockito allows us to mock not only interfaces but also concrete classes.
-* *What is returned, if I don't declare a mock's behaviour?* Mockito returns `null` for reference objects, and the default values for primitive data types (for example `0` for `int` and `false` for `boolean`)
+* *What is returned if I don't declare a mock's behaviour?* Mockito returns `null` for reference objects, and the default values for primitive data types (for example `0` for `int` and `false` for `boolean`)
-* *How many times Mockito returns a previously declared value?* Mockito returns always the same value, regardless of how many times a method is called.
+* *How many times does Mockito return a previously declared value?* Mockito returns always the same value, regardless of how many times a method is called.
 * *Can I mock `final` classes?* No, final classes **can't** be mocked and neither final methods are mockable.
 This has to do with the internal mechanism of how Mocktio creates the mock and the Java Language Specification.
 If we want to